 Calligraphy, fortune-telling, roving giant puppets, shopping and a stage with acrobatics, folk dancing, opera, lion dancing and other entertainment.

 On Grant Ave., from California to Broadway; and on Pacific Ave., Washington and Jackson streets from Kearny to Stockton.
 Free.

 Exhibits, crafts, martial arts demos and folk dances, all indoors.
 Learn how to write calligraphy in a hands-on workshop.
 Storyteller Charlie Chin premieres "Men Who Conquered Mountains," about Chinese railroad workers.

 At the Chinese Culture Center, 750 Kearny St., 3/F, San Francisco 94108.
 Free.

 Feb.
 15, at 4:30-9 pm

 As the Chinese New Year Parade proceeds, crack clues that test your wits and skills and take you to obscure sites in Chinatown, North Beach and Telegraph Hill--and try to beat the clock and other teams to win prizes.
 You’re bound to learn bits of San Francisco history and culture.

 Begins and ends at Justin Herman Plaza, Market St. at the Embarcadero, San Francisco.
 Tickets $12-50.

-Decorated floats, lion dancers, marching bands and drill teams, stilt walkers, and the 270-foot-long Golden Dragon ("gum lung" in Cantonese).
+Decorated floats, marching bands and drill teams, lion dancers, stilt walkers, ear-splitting firecrackers and the 270-foot-long Golden Dragon ("gum lung" in Cantonese), which is brought to life by 100 people.
 This is one of the few remaining night-time parades in the US and one of the top ten parades in the world, according to the International Festivals and Events Association.